NeoMeirer/neomeirer.github.io/about.md

 permalink: /
 ---

-Hi I'm Neo and I have a Website now.
-Apart from being a place for the Pentomino game, I'll share some of my contemplations here.
+Hi I'm Neo.
+This is my little digital playground.
+Start with the Pentomino Game.